 Bitwig Studio is a DAW designed in Berlin with a live hands on philosophy to it.
-Along with its highly animated and intuitive graphic interface, it offers well designed clip-based and timeline arrangement paradigms for composing.
+Along with its highly animated and intuitive graphic interface, it offers well-designed clip-based and timeline arrangement paradigms for composing.
 The Bitwig designers have included a complete suite of powerful and great sounding native effects and digital instruments, with many performance and modulation features for any type of users.
-Its the parameter modulators and their well designed routing system makes it compelling to create music and sound design in BitWig.
+Its parameter modulators and their well-designed routing system make it compelling to create music and sound design in BitWig.

 Setting Up Sync in BitWig

 When using the Local Audio path (LAP), the buffer size and sample rate must be matched in both SPAT Revolution and Bitwig Studio.
 In SPAT, you do this in the preferences, and in Bitwig, you do in the audio engine settings.
 If they don’t match at first, you may need to restart both applications to get the correct green sync status between the apps.